-The figure below describes the relationship between each Workflow Actor and the tasks of the telemonitoring process.
+The figure below describes the relationship between each Workflow Participants and the tasks of the telemonitoring process.

-Figure X.3-1: Workflow Actors and tasks
+Figure X.3-1: Process transaction between Workflow Participants

 X.3.1 Use Cases

+Dr. Rossi, a general practitioner, visits his patient, Mr. Jones, who has chronic heart failure.

+He decides to include Mr. Jones in a telemonitoring program which monitors the heart rate of the patient, and his O2-saturation.
+He activates this service by filling in a formal request to the service provider, stating the clinical parameters that have to be monitored (pulse-oximetry and heart rate), the frequency of the patient’s measurements, the threshold values to detect alarm situations, and his contact information to inform the service provider that he is the primary physician who will follow the patient in the service.

+At the telemonitoring centre, Mr. Bonning receives the request and approves it: at this point, Mr. Bonning starts scheduling the installation of the devices at the patient’s home.

+After the devices are installed and tested, Mr. Jones starts the devices and is being monitored.
+The measurements and the related data are transmitted to the telemonitoring centre.

+A week later, the heart rate measuring device sends an alarm to the telemonitoring centre, indicating a possible atrial fibrillation.
+Dr. Rossi receives a message from the Telehome monitoring centre; after an analysis of the patient’s data, Dr. Rossi decides to refer Mr. Jones to his cardiologist.
+After receiving the results of the visit to the cardiologist, Dr. Rossi evaluates that his patient can continue with the scheduled telemonitoring program.

 The use case presented in this section, related to the definition of a telemonitoring process workflow, is composed of two parts.

-The first one is about the creation of the Workflow Document (WD), which tracks all the events occurring during the telemonitoring process of a patient, and how it is updated with the daily transmission of the patient's clinical data (from step A to C.1).
+The first one is about the creation of the Workflow Document (WD), which tracks all the events occurring during the telemonitoring process of a patient, and how it is updated with the daily transmission of the patient's clinical data (from step A to C1).

-The second part of this use case follows the workflow that occurs when the data sent by the patient goes outside of the thresholds set in the protocol, causing the occurrence of an alarm situation for the patient (from step C.2 to step F).
+The second part of this use case follows the workflow that occurs when the data sent by the patient goes outside of the thresholds set in the protocol, causing the occurrence of an alarm situation for the patient (from step C2 to step F).

-The workflow related to this use case is a seven step process:
+The workflow related to this use case is a multi-step process:

 A. The GP requests the telemonitoring service for his chronic patient;